 Requirements come from the people who will actually use the thing, not your imagination.
 Talk to three to five real potential users and write down what they ask for in their own words.

-If you cannot find a single person who wants it, that is the cheapest moment you will ever get to learn that, long before you have built anything.
-Ideally you check this before you build; if you are set on building anyway, at least know you skipped it.
+Watch out: if you cannot find one person who wants this, that is the cheapest moment you will ever get to learn it, long before you have built anything.
+Check before you build; if you build anyway, at least know you skipped it.

-Do this now: write your idea as a list of user stories, each one marked must-have or later.
+Do this now: paste the prompt, describe your idea, and let your agent draft the user-story list into your specs folder.
 That list is the raw material for every chapter that follows.